 Add 1 1/2 tablespoons of hemp seeds into your mix for five grams of protein, 86 milligrams of magnesium, 10 percent daily value of iron, 1245 milligrams of Omega-3 fatty acids, and 436 milligrams of Omega-6 fatty acids.
 Try them in this Goji Berry and Hemp Seed Granola, or alter this Jujube, Raspberry, and Hemp Seed Oatmeal recipe by substituting your choice of nuts for the oats and eating the mixture as a dry trail mix instead of cooking into hot oatmeal.

 Use dried cranberries, goji berries, and dried currants in a superfood trail mix that packs chocolate, nuts, and spices in each bite.
-Try using the ingredients in this Super Power Vegan Bar recipe, but emit the molasses and coconut oil.
+Try using the ingredients in this Super Power Vegan Bar recipe, but omit the molasses and coconut oil.

 Carob chips are perfect additions of chocolate-y goodness for your trail mix.
 The health benefits are good news for chocolate fans.
 Carob chips are rich in vitamin A and B vitamins, and they have iron, protein, potassium, phosphorus, magnesium, and calcium.

 After your trail mix is almost complete, add some spices or vanilla as a final touch.
 This wholesome superfood mix calls for cinnamon and nutmeg, and this granola recipe calls for cinnamon and vanilla.
-You can also add spicy spice like cayenne pepper, which would work well with cacao pieces.
+You can also add spicy spices like cayenne pepper, which would work well with cacao pieces.

 Trail mix is a favorite snack due to its portable, easy-to-eat-quickly qualities.
-Combining dried foods together into a mix is a perfect way to get all those heart-healthy benefits of nuts, seeds, and antioxidant qualities of the fruit.
+Combining dried foods into a mix is a perfect way to get all those heart-healthy benefits of nuts, seeds, and the antioxidant qualities of the fruit.

 Help keep One Green Planet free and independent!
 Together we can ensure our platform remains a hub for empowering ideas committed to fighting for a sustainable, healthy, and compassionate world.
 Please support us in keeping our mission strong.